jhu04/csci-4061/project-3/README.md

 Condition variables:
 1. Test if request queue empty
-2. Test if request queue full
+2. Test if request queue full (assuming # of images >= queue buffer size)
+3. "Done Traversing" --> no more elements will be added to queue

 Lock request queue, log file, global variables